 Robert Frost wrote a poem about milkweed and Monarch Butterflies.
 Read it here: "Pod of the Milkweed"

 Notes: Eloise Butler first introduced Butterfly Milkweed to the Garden in 1908 with plants obtained from Kelsey's Nurseries on the East Coast.
 On June 20, 1913 she got some plants from near Mahtomedi MN and planted more on April 15, 1917 with plants from Andrews Nursery in Boulder CO.
-Martha Crone planted seeds in 1944 and '45 and plants also in '45.
+Martha Crone planted seeds in 1944 and '45 and plants also in '45 and '46.
 The plant was listed on her 1951 inventory of plants in the Garden at that time.
 Gardener Cary George planted it in 1987.
 A new planting was established in 2006 by Garden Curator Susan Wilkins.
 It is native to Minnesota generally in the eastern 2/3 rds of the state, north as far as Cass County.
 In North America the plant is found throughout the US except in the NW states.
 In Canada it is known from Ontario, Quebec and P E Island.

 There are 14 species of Milkweed native to Minnesota.
 Five of these are found in the Garden: A. exaltata, Poke Milkweed; A. incarnata, Swamp Milkweed; A. syrica, Common Milkweed; A. tuberosa, Butterfly Weed; and A. verticillata, Whorled Milkweed.